 I’ve got to be straight up with you.
-I’m not crazy about cooked bananas or bananas that are too soft so a traditional Bananas Foster dessert isn’t in my list of favorites.
+I’m not wild about cooked bananas or bananas that are too soft so a traditional Bananas Foster dessert isn’t in my list of favorites.

 Don’t get me wrong, we love bananas, and love baking them into bread such as our Homemade Banana Bread recipe.